 This course provides a comprehensive overview of the chemistry, theory and practice of the techniques used in preparation and staining of tissues for light microscopy.
 The concepts and principles involved in standard histological procedures are discussed in detail.
 Topics include: tissue fixation, processing, embedding, sectioning, routine nuclear and cytoplasmic staining and special stains.
 Related topics including health and safety, decalcification of bone and immuno-histochemistry are also discussed.
 Recognizing and resolving technical difficulties and troubleshooting problems are an integral part of the presentations.
-Prerequisites: BIOL112, CHEM112, and BIOL251 and BIOL251X; a grade of "C" or better or permission by the Department of Natural Sciences is required for students who expect to take BIOL275.
-Co-requisite: BIOL268X [Spring] [3 credits]
+Course fee of \$25 is required.
+Prerequisites: BIOL112, CHEM112, and BIOL251 and BIOL251X with a grade of "C" or better or permission of the instructor.
+Co-requisite: BIOL 268X [Spring] [3 credits] [3 contact hour(s)]